Border Restrictions Between the US, Canada, and Mexico Extended Until December 21

-Restrictions on non-essential travel between the North American bloc were set to expire on June 21, but that deadline will be extended by one month.
-The countries closed their borders to non-essential travel in March, with extensions occurring in both April and May.
-Just like before, cross-border travel will only be allowed for those working in essential services, and for citizens or residents returning home.
+Restrictions on nonessential travel between the North American countries were set to expire on November 21, but that deadline has been extended by another month.
+The countries closed their borders to nonessential travel on March 18, with extensions occurring every month since.

 Many are suffering from the border closure, but recently, one Canadian couple found a loophole to the travel restrictions and held their marriage ceremony at the US-Canada border so all their guests could attend.